sictweb/bti425-2020/graded-work/assign2.md

         // If we have ALL prereqs in the course history...
           // Add course to the "courses matched" collection

-  // Optional - clean up the time string by removing
+  // Recommended- clean up the time string by removing
   // the seconds data (e.g. 13:30:00 becomes 13:30)
+  // (the professor-provided grid and list components)
+  // depend on this cleanup
 }
 ```